bmc/scalasti/index.md

 ## Rationale

-[StringTemplate][] is one of many Java-based template engines; other examples include [Google's Closure Templates][], [FreeMarker][] and [Velocity][].
-There are also Scala-based template engines, such as [Scalate][], a powerful template language that bills itself as being "like JSP without the crap, but with added Scala coolness."
+[StringTemplate][] is a Java-based template engines, comparable in functionality to APIs like [Google's Closure Templates][], [FreeMarker][] and [Velocity][].
+There are also Scala-based template engines, such as [Scalate][] (a powerful template language that bills itself as being "like JSP without the crap, but with added Scala coolness.")

-The problem with most template languages, though, is that they're a little (or a lot) *too* powerful.
+The problem with most template languages, though, is that they're a little (or a lot) too powerful.
 As Terence Parr, creator of StringTemplate, wrote, in his paper
 [*Enforcing Strict Model-View Separation in Template Engines*][]:

 > The mantra of every experienced web application developer is the same: